Liouvillian skin effects in two-dimensional electron systems at finite temperatures: INTRODUCTION

-Notably, non-Hermitian skin effect has been extended to the Liouvillian of Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) equation describing open quantum systems~\cite{Lindblad_CiM1976,Gorini_JoMP1976,Breuer_OUP2007}.
-The Liouvillian skin effects significantly affect dynamical properties~\cite{Song_PRL2019,Liu_PRR2020,Haga_PRL2021,Yang_PRR2022,Hamanaka_PRB2023,Li_PRR2023,Wang_PRB2023,Liu_PRL2024,Ekman_2024PRR,Feng_PRB2024,Feng_PRB2024,Cai_PRB2025,Kuo_PRR2025,Li_arXiv2025}.
-The localization of Liouvillian eigenstates around the boundary induces spatially inhomogeneous dynamics of the particle number and leads to system-size-dependent relaxation times, which can diverge in the thermodynamic limit.
+Notably, non-Hermitian skin effect has been extended to the Liouvillian of the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) equation describing open quantum systems~\cite{Lindblad_CiM1976,Gorini_JoMP1976,Breuer_OUP2002}.
+The Liouvillian skin effects significantly affect dynamical properties~\cite{Song_PRL2019,Liu_PRR2020,Mori_PRL2020,Haga_PRL2021,Yang_PRR2022,Hamanaka_PRB2023,Li_PRR2023,Wang_PRB2023,Begg_PRL2024,Liu_PRL2024,Ekman_2024PRR,Feng_PRB2024,Feng_PRB2024,Hamanaka_PRB2025,Cai_PRB2025,Kuo_PRR2025,Li_arXiv2025,Pena_PRB2025}.
+The localization of Liouvillian eigenstates around the boundary induces spatially inhomogeneous dynamics of the particle number and leads to system-size dependent relaxation times, which can diverge in the thermodynamic limit.

 Despite the importance of Liouvillian skin effects governing dynamical properties, they remain largely unexplored in electron systems of solids.
 In particular, temperature effects -- ubiquitous in solids -- have not been thoroughly investigated; if temperature effects suppress the skin effects, how does this suppression persist under the dissipations that would exist in high-temperature regions?